bmstu-iu9/refal-5-lambda/docs/3-basics.en.md

 4. If it is possible to choose such values of variables in the left part of the current sentence that it might become the function argument, then the point 5 is implemented.
 Otherwise the following sentence is selected and point 4 repeats.
-If there are no sentences any more, then the refal-machine stops with an error "recognition impossible".
+If there are no sentences anymore, then the refal-machine stops with an error "recognition impossible".
 5. The found values of variables are added to the right part of the current sentence.
 Refal-machine inserts received expression into the view field to